bkg2018/Bluety/Multilingual/README.md

 Each  `<code>` declares a language which can then be used with `.<code>((` directives to start text sections for the `<code>` language.

-The optional `main=<code>` parameter tells which language is the main language: files generated for thhis main language will have an `.md` exxtension instead of a `.<code>.md` extension.
+The optional `main=<code>` parameter tells which language is the main language: files generated for this main language will have an `.md` extension instead of a `.<code>.md` extension.
 As an example, `README.base.md` will generate a `README.md` for the main language, and a `README.<code>.md` for other language codes.
 This is particularly useful with Git deposits which require a `README.md` file at the deposit root.

 ### Notices

 * No file is generated before the `.languages` directive is met: any preceeding text will be ignored.
-* The `.languages` directive is global so you need only to put it in the first processed file.
-If you have doubts about which file will be processed first, you can put the directive in all of your templates.
+* The `.languages` directive is global so it can be put in the first processed file.
+If there is any doubt about which file will be processed first, the directive can be put in all the templates with no undesirable effect.
 * After the `.languages` directive, the generator will send output to all languages until a directive changes this.
-See the `.ALL((` directive documentation.
+See the [`.all((` directive documentation](#generating-for-all-languages-all).

 ### Example